 It is false to say that the Individual Investor Programme is not different than a Malta passport for sale just because it requires a financial investment.
 Although some media announcements regularly use terms such as “Maltese passport for sale” or “Malta passport buy” when considering the island’s citizenship programme, wealthy entrepreneurs expecting to immediately buy Malta citizenship are going to be frustrated because the IIP is not an EU passport for sale scheme, on the contrary, it is a legal Citizenship by Investment Programme recognized by the European Commission.

 No one can buy a Maltese passport tomorrow or instantly buy Malta citizenship outright; the Individual Investor Programme requires applicants to secure residency on the islands and build a real connection with the country.

 Eligibility Criteria For Getting Maltese Citizenship

-The applicant must meet several requirements to apply for this elite programme.
+The applicant must meet several Malta citizenship requirements.
 The requirements are divided into categories for better understanding.

 - The applicant must be of age 18 years or above.